-Click the Add button.
-Enter the Server Name for the new failover DSM and click Ok.
+Click Add.
+Enter the Server Name for the new failover DSM and click OK.
 The failover server is shown below the primary and the Role column entry will read Failover.
 The Registered and Configured checkboxes are unchecked.

 Enter the following commands:

 login as: cliadmin firstname.lastname@example.org's password: Last login: Fri Aug 28 10:05:41 2015 from 10.100.96.231